 - for probabilistic, risk-based analysis

-[Currently working as a postdoctoral researcher at Univ. of California, Berkeley.
+[As a postdoctoral researcher at Univ. of California, Berkeley.
 (Dr. Laurel Larsen's group)]

 For any risk-based decision-making related to the design of water infrastructure or its robust operation, uncertain system responses within built or natural environments need to be reported with representative probabilities.
 With this overarching goal, in the current research project, I am exploring the benefits of using a suite of stochastic differential equations to model catchment storage (e.g. figure below).
-To test the performance of these equations, I will employ a recently-compiled multivariate hydrologic time series dataset by our lab, of various input and response variables, taken from 30 different watersheds spread across the Contiguous US.
+To test the performance of these equations, I am employing a recently-compiled multivariate hydrologic time series dataset by our lab, of various input and response variables, taken from 30 different watersheds spread across the Contiguous US.
 This research work is aimed to inform us about both the dynamics of catchment storage and the dynamics of its parametric and predictive uncertainties.

 Figure: Modeling the relationship between catchment storage and rainfall using (a) an ordinary differential equation and (b) a stochastic differential equation.
 The ordinary differential equation encapsulates our physical understanding of the system (K and β are model parameters).
 But the ODE does not take into account the uncertainties associated with the storage state, which can be, for examples, modeled using a Wiener process (Wt).
 Notice that dWt is multiplied to St , making the perturbation dependent on the storage state.
 The bottom subplot shows 100 realizations from the SDE and the red line is the mean of those realizations.

 Figure (above): In a stochastic dynamical system, the evolution of the system states will get represented by changing probabilities. (red - model output: black - observation).
 Figure (below): The conventional storage-streamflow relationships.

 2) Reliable predictions for evolving deltas: tackling uncertainty in hydromorphological models using satellite and aerial observations